 Please note that this does not apply to like-for-like changes of items.
 You can replace a broken socket for another like-for-like, or change an existing light fitting for a new one, however installing an additional (extra) one has to meet the latest regulations (18th edition, published in 2018).

-What are the Improvements with a New Fuse Board?
+What are the Improvements with a Fuse Board Upgrade?

 The replacement for the old “fuse board” in the form of a modern consumer unit includes a large number of additional safety improvements.